The-Grand-Clockwork/.github/profile/README.md

 This May (2022), I decided to get back into it, but rather than software development, I decided to pursue game development.
 My sister had bought me the Unity RPG Core Combat Course on Udemy a few years back, but because of the things going on (and my general distrust of potential internet scams), I never got around to it.

 Well, I started it, and from there, I've picked up other courses along the way.
-You can visit my [YouTube channel](https://www.youtube.com/watch?v=AEQ0rpDtVDw&list=PL1GwWULXipdAjLh7scwlJ_av81Hg0O9SO) to see the progress on my GameDev journey so far, with more on the way.
+You can visit my [Facebook page](https://www.facebook.com/profile.php?id=100085804725423) to see the progress on my GameDev journey so far, with more on the way.

 So far, I remain a one-person team working my way through online courses and tutorials while working on a small project in private, though I'm hoping to eventually add others onto my team.
 My partner-in-crime is currently going through his own series of life events, though hopefully he'll be joining me soon.